nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 Learn how Twilio delivery partner [Zing](https://zing.dev/) scaled this approach to over 1 million WhatsApp messages a day in [this interview from SIGNAL 2022](https://twitch.tv/videos/1642341073).

 ### Phase 3 :: Back-and-Forth messaging, with branches

+Goal: Explore studio and make your flow bigger and better

 Now that you're familiar with the layout of the Studio canvas and the save/publish loop I'll drop the super-detailed instructions.